 The Columbus Museum of Art also holds works by well-known African American artists.
 Currently, Aminah Brenda Lynn Robinson’s exhibition titled Raggin’ On: The Art of Aminah Robinson’s House and Journals is on display at the museum.
 Robinson was a McArthur Grant awardee from Columbus, Ohio and upon her passing in 2015, donated her entire collection to the Columbus Museum of Art.
 The exhibition features seven decades of the artist’s work and allows visitors to experience the creator’s home.
 The viewer can also look through the artist’s vast number of journals, sculptures, pins, blankets, and much more.
 Robinson’s goal in art was to document and celebrate the African American community’s spirit through hundreds of years of oppression.

 Robinson was fascinated by the Ghanaian.
 The concept of Sankofa, or “looking back” into the past to learn and thus make positive steps for the future.
-A bird illustrates the idea with its long neck and head looking back over its body whiles its feet are in a forward direction.
+A bird illustrates the idea with its long neck and head looking back over its body while its feet are in a forward direction.
 The bird is carrying a precious egg.
 Robinson was also inspired by the election of Barack Obama, the first African American president of the United States.
 This theme made up her last significant body of work.
 The artist did not have a computer in her house, so she researched Obama through articles in the newspaper and the daily news on TV.
 The title of the body of work was Aminah’s Presidential Suite.
 The artist states that she had a vision from God that inspired the production of the work.
-It was meant to represent the hope in many American’s hearts that an African American was elected to the office of the president.
+It was meant to represent the hope in many American’

 The tight-knit African American community significantly influenced Robinson’s work in Poindexter Village, Columbus as a child.
 These cultural influences led to the theme in her work of people everywhere around the world living lives that are like each other.
 She stated that upon going to Africa in 1979, she witnessed the same close-knit Columbus neighborhood she grew up in, just on a different continent.
 She was struck by the realization that in every society, people lived similarly.
 They socialize with their families and friends, went to the market, worked to make a living, and tried to enjoy themselves.
 She saw the same community she had been a part of as a child, but in Africa.